Teemo6/Visualization_of_Allocations/README.md

   npm install
   ```

- After you have successfully built the project, you will have to create VSIX file using `vsce` (Visual Studio Code extension) tool.
+ After you have successfully built the project, you will have to create VSIX file using `vsce` (Visual Studio Code extension).
 Do the following:

 1. To install the `vsce` tool, run:
   ```
   npm install -g @vscode/vsce
   ```
-2. In the root folder of the built extension, run:
+1. In the root folder of the built extension, run:
   ```
   vsce package
   ```

-Doing the steps above will provide you with `java-memory-analyzer.vsix`.
+To build the extension you can also call a premade script `npm run pack-vsix`, which will create `release/java-memory-analyzer.vsix`.
+This method will still require you to install the `vsce` tool in the step 1

 ### Installing the extension in Visual Studio Code
 If you have the VSIX file ready, you can install the extension inside Visual Studio Code: